dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

   /// Create a [WeakReference] pointing to the given [target].
   ///
-  /// The [target] must be an object supported as an [Expando] key. external factory WeakReference(T target);
+  /// The [target] must be an object supported as an [Expando] key.
+  /// Which means [target] can not be a number, a string, a boolean, or
+  /// the `null` value.
+  external factory WeakReference(T target);

   /// The current object weakly referenced by [this], if any.